magomimmo/modern-cljs/doc/tutorial-10.md

 # Tutorial 10 - Introducing Ajax

-In the [latest tutorial][1] we were happy enough with the reached results in terms of [separation of concerns][2], functional programming style and elimination of any direct use of CLJS/JS interop.
+In the [latest tutorial][1] we were happy enough with the results we achieved in terms of [separation of concerns][2], functional programming style and elimination of any direct use of CLJS/JS interop.

 As we said in [Tutorial 4][3], the very first reason why JS adoption became so intense had to do with its ability to easily support client-side validation of HTML forms.
-The same thing we did from [Tutorial 4][3] to [Tutorial 9][1].
+This is the same thing we did from [Tutorial 4][3] to [Tutorial 9][1].

 Then, thanks to the introduction of [XmlHttpRequest][4] JS object and the wide spread of gmail and google maps, the terms **ajax** and **web